KUL-Radneuron/KUL_VBG/README.md

     -t:  Use the VBG template to derive the fill patch (if used, template tissue is used alongside native tissue to create the donor brain)
     -E:  Treat as an extra-axial lesion (skip VBG bulk, fill lesion patch with 0s, run FS and subsequent steps)
     -B:  specify brain extraction method (1 = HD-BET, 2 = ANTs-BET), if not set ANTs-BET will be used by default
-    -F:  Run Freesurfer recon-all, generate aparc+aseg + lesion and lesion report
+    -P:  Run parcellation (1 = FreeSurfer recon-all, 2 = FastSurfer)
-    -P:  In case of pediatric patients - use pediatric template (NKI_under_10 in MNI)
+    -p:  In case of pediatric patients - use pediatric template (NKI_under_10 in MNI)
     -m:  full path to intermediate output dir
     -o:  full path to output dir (if not set reverts to default output ./lesion_wf_output)
     -n:  number of cpu for parallelisation (default is 6)